 The Insider Data Threat Micro-Assessment

-is a high-level assessment that gives you a baseline reading against 19 insider-threat mitigation best practices
+is a high-level gap analysis that gives you a baseline reading against 19 insider-threat mitigation best practices

 , and provides insight in six different areas of insider threat mitigation:

 You do not have to be a security practitioner to perform this assessment.

 - Information Technology (IT) including Information Assurance (IA)

 You just need to be able to consult with the responsible/knowledgeable parties in the six areas of insider threat mitigation listed above.